Quickly Calculate Compound Interest

 If you would like to print out a schedule of your savings growth over time, please click on the "Create Growth Table" button to generate a printable schedule of your payment history, accumulated interest & balance.

 Our calculator compounds interest each time money is added.
 If the account has a lump-sum initial deposit & does not have any periodic deposit, by default interest is compounded monthly.
 Most bank savings accounts use a daily average balance to compound interest daily and then add the amount to the account's balance monthly, which is mathematically quite similar to monthly compounding.

-If you would like to change the compounding frequency for a one-time deposit then set the "amount added" variable to $0 and select to "add money" at whatever frequency you wish to compound interest.
+If you would like to change the compounding frequency for a one-time deposit then set the "deposit each cycle" variable to $0 and select "transaction frequency" at whatever frequency you wish to compound interest.